-Cyber Security for Companies: 5 Ways to Protect Against Data Leaks
+Cyber Security for Insurance Agencies: 5 Ways to Protect Against Data Leaks

 By Cole Radcliff | 11/30/2021

-As traditionally analog insurance transactions migrate to more digital environments, understanding the risks associated with data breaches and computer security are imperative for brokerages wishing to protect their customers’ and employees’ information.
+As traditionally analog insurance transactions migrate to more digital environments, understanding the risks associated with data breaches and computer security are imperative to agencies wishing to protect their customers’ and employees’ information.
 One bad data breach is all it takes for clients to lose trust and migrate to an organization that has better security protocols in place.
-Cyber security for companies doesn’t have to be difficult.
+But, cyber security for companies doesn’t have to be difficult.
 Follow along for five simple ways to protect your online information and give your customers the secure digital experience they expect.

 1) Educate Yourself and Your Team About Phishing Attacks